strmprivacy/docs/docs/02-concepts/02-data-contracts/03-masked-fields.md

 }
 ```

-You can see we even masked the `notSensitiveValue` attribute, that no
+You can see even the `notSensitiveValue` attribute has been masked, that no
-longer contains the "not-sensitive-6" value.
+longer contains the `"not-sensitive-6"` value.
 You could use this for
 instance to provide downstream data consumers maybe outside your
 company with values that are not personal, but that you still want to
 keep inside your company.